 As a company with its beliefs founded upon the welfare of birds and the well-being of the environment, it goes without saying that Limosa cares passionately about the world, its wild places and its wildlife.
 We do our best to operate all of our tours in an environmentally responsible manner - not just by our behaviour and actions in the field, but by working with conservation-minded local agents as well as local services such as guides, eco-lodges and local produce in the places we visit.
-Our Sustainable Tourism Manager is Brian Small.

-It's an inescapable fact that air travel is a major cause of climate change.
+It is an inescapable fact that air travel is a major cause of climate change.
 We take the issues of climate care seriously and encourage all our travellers to negate their share of the damaging CO2 emissions created by their flights by making a donation in proportion to the length of their journey.
 Unlike some companies however this is not mandatory as we prefer to give you the freedom to make a personal decision how much to give, and whom to give it to.
 We will be more than happy to suggest appropriate organisations.

 Many of our tours take place in countries where the whole idea of conservation is in its infancy and we must take care to be seen to act responsibly, especially by local people.
 We do our utmost to minimise disturbance to the birds and wildlife that we take groups to see.

 We believe not enough emphasis is placed upon the positive aspects of eco-tourism, which can far outweigh the negatives as long as care is taken to minimise our impact.
 Tourism has a vital role to play in supporting local peoples as well as fostering an enlightened attitude towards wildlife and the environment.
 Indeed, tourism can be a major factor in saving an area from harm or destruction caused by damaging industrial or agricultural practices, poaching and forest clearance.